Denodo AI SDK - User Manual

 Sample chatbot architecture

-The sample chatbot uses a custom-coded tool flow.
-It is custom-coded, because our goal is to support all the main LLM providers.
+The sample chatbot uses a custom tool flow.
+Our goal is to support all the main LLM providers and models.
 Most of them already have their own version of tool (function) calling, but its accuracy and success varies greatly across their own library of models.

 Our sample chatbot architecture performs near-perfect tool calling across the whole spectrum of large language models, without the need to rely on the provider’s own functionality.